Introduction

 Benefits of leaflets for political campaigns

-– As your leaflets can be delivered to every household in your selected area, you can reach all demographics.
+– As your leaflets can be delivered to every household with an accessible letterbox in your selected area, you can reach almost all demographics.

 – You are in full control of what your leaflets look like.
 You can decide how much information/text you want to include and how large your images should be.
 You can choose to make your flyer stand out with bright colours and large images or make it more visually subdued depending on your goals.

-– People tend to remember and keep leaflets they find interesting for a future reference.
-This is something that digital advertising methods struggle to compete with.
+– Leaflets tend to get interacted with a fair bit and appear to prompt discussions in the household.
 You can have a look at some of the statistics around people’s interaction with leaflets they receive here.

 – As targeting local areas is easily done with leaflets, you can use them to efficiently inform people about local issues.